Anonymous-mudit/AI-/README.md

 OpenCV For loading resizing and processing images NumPy To handle numerical operations and image arrays Streamlit (optional) To create a simple and interactive web interface (frontend)

+🤝 Contributions are welcome!
+Feel free to open an issue or submit a pull request.
+📬 Got questions, ideas, or feedback?
+Reach out — I’d love to hear from you!
+⭐ If you like this project, please give it a star!
+It helps a lot.
+🙌 Thank you for checking out this project!
+Your support and feedback are greatly appreciated.